QuickBooks Blog

 Which entities are exempt from filing?

 There are 23 types of entities that are exempt from the BOI reporting requirement.
 Many of these exempt entities are already regulated by federal or state government, and disclose their BOI to a governmental authority.
 This includes banks, insurance companies, SEC-registered companies, utilities, and 501(c) tax-exempt organizations.
-Inactive entities are also exempt.
+Inactive entities and sole proprietors are also exempt.

 The full list of 23 exemptions can be found on the FinCEN’s BOI reporting FAQ, specifically question C2.
 Detailed examples can be found on the BOI Small Entity Compliance Guide in chapter 1.2.